cmfcmf/OpenWeatherMap-PHP-API/README.md

 a look into  the `Examples` folder.
 Make sure to get an API Key from http://home.openweathermap.org/ and put it into `Examples/ApiKey.ini`.

-- `CurrentWeather.php` Shows how to receive the current weather.
+- `CurrentWeather.php` shows how to receive the current weather.
-- `WeatherForecast.php` Shows how to receive weather forecasts.
+- `WeatherForecast.php` shows how to receive weather forecasts.
-- `WeatherHistory.php` Shows how to receive weather history.
-- `UVIndex.php` Shows how to receive uv index data.
+- `UVIndex.php` shows how to receive uv index data.

 Contributing
 ============